jeisenberg/goa/README.md

 ### Built-in memcache

-GOA will automatically write or read an entity to memcache, which will drastically speed up performance on datastore Get and Put calls.
+GOA will automatically write or read an entity to memcache, which can drastically speed up performance on datastore Get calls.

 For example: